 In December 2017, a short seller released a report regarding our compliance with the FCPA.
-Following that report, we and certain of our executive officers have been named as defendants in several lawsuits in the United States District Court for the Central District of California (the "District Court") that were filed in December 2017 and February 2018.
+Following that report, we and certain of our executive officers have been named as defendants in several lawsuits in the District Court that were filed in December 2017 and February 2018.
 Each of the complaints closely tracks the allegations set forth in the short seller's report.
 All of the actions, which were consolidated by the District Court in March 2018 in an action captioned Arkansas Teacher Retirement System et al. v.
 OSI Systems, Inc. et al., No. 17 cv 08841, allege violations of Sections 10(b) and 20(a) of the Exchange Act, relating to certain of our public statements and filings with the SEC, and seek damages and other relief based upon the allegations in the complaints.
-In April 2018, a shareholder derivative complaint was filed purportedly on behalf of the Company against the current members of our Board of Directors (as individual defendants), a former member of our Board of Directors, and certain members of management.
-The complaint, captioned Riley v.
-Chopra et al., No. 18 cv 03371, was filed in the District Court.
-In March 2019, another shareholder derivative complaint captioned Kocen v.
-Chopra et al., No. 19 cv 01741 was filed in the District Court purportedly on behalf of the Company against the current members of our Board of Directors (as individual defendants) and one former member of our Board of Directors.
-The complaints allege, among other things, breach of fiduciary duties relating to the allegations contained in the above-mentioned short seller report.
-The complaints seek damages, restitution, injunctive relief, attorneys' and experts' fees, costs, expenses, and other unspecified relief.
+In April 2018 and March 2019, two shareholder derivative complaints were filed purportedly on behalf of the Company against certain members of our Board of Directors (as individual defendants), a former member of our Board of Directors, and a member of management.
+The derivative actions, which were consolidated by the District Court in November 2019 in an action captioned Kocen and Riley v.
+Chopra, et al. No. 18 CV 03371, allege, among other things, breach of fiduciary duties relating to the allegations contained in the above-mentioned short seller report and seek damages, restitution, injunctive relief, attorneys' and experts' fees, costs, expenses, and other unspecified relief.
 We believe that the actions are without merit and intend to defend them vigorously, and we expect to incur costs associated with defending against these actions.
-At this early stage of the litigations, the ultimate outcomes are uncertain and we cannot reasonably predict the timing or outcomes, or estimate the amount of loss, if any, or their effect, if any, on our financial
+At this early stage of the litigations, the ultimate outcomes are uncertain and we cannot reasonably predict the timing or outcomes, or estimate the amount of loss, if any, or their effect, if any, on our financial statements.

-The SEC and the U.S. Department of Justice ("DOJ") are conducting an investigation of trading in our securities and have each subpoenaed information regarding trading by executives, directors, and employees, as well as our operations and disclosures in and around the time of certain trades.
+The SEC and the DOJ are conducting an investigation of trading in our securities and have each subpoenaed information regarding trading by executives, directors, and employees, as well as our operations and disclosures in and around the time of certain trades.
 With respect to these trading related matters, in fiscal year 2018, we took action with respect to a senior level employee.
 At this time, we are unable to predict what, if any, action may be taken by the DOJ or SEC as a result of these trading related investigations, or any penalties or remedial measures these agencies may seek.
 We place a high priority on compliance with our anticorruption and securities trading policies and are cooperating with each of the government investigations.